Dishan13/stepin_bank_management-system/README.md

 	PASSWORD - login
 	ATM ACC PIN NUMBER - 1234
-•	There are 7 choices to choose from to perform certain actions as mentioned above.
+•	There are 7 choices to choose from to perform certain actions as mentioned above. record.dat file is the input file that contains the existing account details

 FOLDER	DESCRIPTION
 1. Requirement     :	All requirements and research are included